Possible human jawbone found at Point Chevalier

 Police confirmed they retrieved the "bone-like item" from the beach after getting a call at 7.30am but could not say if it was a human bone or not.

-"Inquiries to determine what bone it is are ongoing," a police spokeswoman said.
+"Police have retrieved the item and inquiries are ongoing to determine what it is," a police spokeswoman said.

 The woman who found the bone said she was walking her dogs when she came across it.